devjsorg/devjsorg.github.io/_posts/2021-03-13-awesome-javascript-frameworks-libraries-software.md

 * [api-platform/api-platform](https://github.com/api-platform/api-platform) - REST and GraphQL framework to build modern API-driven projects (server-side and client-side)
 * [apify/apify-js](https://github.com/apify/apify-js) - Apify SDK — The scalable web scraping and crawling library for JavaScript/Node.js.
 Enables development of data extraction and web automation jobs (not only) with headless Chrome and Puppeteer.
 * [apocas/dockerode](https://github.com/apocas/dockerode) - Docker + Node = Dockerode (Node.js module for Docker's Remote API)
+* [ApoorvSaxena/lozad.js](https://github.com/ApoorvSaxena/lozad.js) - 🔥  Highly performant, light ~1kb and configurable lazy loader in pure JS with no dependencies for responsive images, iframes and more
 * [apostrophecms/apostrophe](https://github.com/apostrophecms/apostrophe) - ApostropheCMS is a full-featured, open-source CMS built with Node.js that seeks to empower organizations by combining in-context editing and headless architecture in a full-stack JS environment.
 * [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite is a secure end-to-end backend server for Web, Mobile, and Flutter developers that is packaged as a set of Docker containers for easy deployment 🚀
 * [arkime/arkime](https://github.com/arkime/arkime) - Arkime (formerly Moloch) is an open source, large scale, full packet capturing, indexing, and database system.
 * [artberri/sidr](https://github.com/artberri/sidr) - Sidr is a jQuery plugin for creating side menus and the easiest way for doing your menu responsive.
+* [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step by step guide to learn JavaScript programming language in 30 days.
+This challenge may take up to 100 days,  please just follow your own pace.
+* [Asabeneh/30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
+It requires HTML, CSS, and JavaScript knowledge.
+You should be comfortable with JavaScript before you start to React.
+If you are not comfortable with JavaScript check out 30DaysOfJavaScript.
+This is a continuation of 30 Days Of JS.
+This challenge may take up to 100 days, follow your own pace.
 * [asciidwango/js-primer](https://github.com/asciidwango/js-primer) - :book: JavaScript Primer - 迷わないための入門書
 * [ashtuchkin/iconv-lite](https://github.com/ashtuchkin/iconv-lite) - Convert character encodings in pure javascript.
 * [astoilkov/jsblocks](https://github.com/astoilkov/jsblocks) - Better MV-ish Framework
 * [async-labs/builderbook](https://github.com/async-labs/builderbook) - Open source web application to learn JS stack: React, Material-UI, Next.js, Node.js, Express.js, Mongoose, MongoDB database.
 * [atom/atom](https://github.com/atom/atom) - :atom: The hackable text editor
+* [Atyantik/react-pwa](https://github.com/Atyantik/react-pwa) - An upgradable boilerplate for Progressive web applications (PWA) with server side rendering, build with SEO in mind and achieving max page speed and optimized user experience.
+* [AudithSoftworks/Uniform](https://github.com/AudithSoftworks/Uniform) - A jQuery plugin to make your form controls look how you want them to.
+Now with HTML-5 attributes!
 * [auduno/clmtrackr](https://github.com/auduno/clmtrackr) - Javascript library for precise tracking of facial features via Constrained Local Models
 * [auduno/headtrackr](https://github.com/auduno/headtrackr) - Javascript library for headtracking via webcam and WebRTC/getUserMedia
 * [aui/art-template](https://github.com/aui/art-template) - High performance JavaScript templating engine
 * [aurajs/aura](https://github.com/aurajs/aura) - A scalable, event-driven JavaScript architecture for developing component-based applications.
 * [aurelia/framework](https://github.com/aurelia/framework) - The Aurelia 1 framework entry point, bringing together all the required sub-modules of Aurelia.
+* [Automattic/wp-calypso](https://github.com/Automattic/wp-calypso) - The JavaScript and API powered WordPress.com
 * [avajs/ava](https://github.com/avajs/ava) - Node.js test runner that lets you develop with confidence 🚀
 * [aws-samples/aws-mobile-react-native-starter](https://github.com/aws-samples/aws-mobile-react-native-starter) - AWS Mobile React Native Starter App     https://aws.amazon.com/mobile
 * [aws/aws-sdk-js](https://github.com/aws/aws-sdk-js) - AWS SDK for JavaScript in the browser and Node.js